OfficerClucks/Notes-For-CS-3823/Chapter 0 Notes.md

  - L = {a, b, c}∗ is the language containing all possible strings formed from the alphabet {a, b, c}.

+Formal languages can have different properties, such as:

+- **Regular languages**: Can be recognized by finite automata or regular expressions.

+- **Context-free languages**: Can be recognized by pushdown automata or context-free grammars.

+- **Decidable languages**: Have an algorithm that can determine membership in the language.

+- **Undecidable languages**: No algorithm can determine membership in the language.